 Confidence Journal Prompts & Self-Esteem Building Journal Prompts — Everyone struggles with confidence from time to time, but problems with low self-esteem can be especially harmful to kids and teens who lack the perspective and experience to see past their struggles.
+That’s precisely why…

 Students, in particular, may be especially susceptible to problems with confidence and low self-esteem.
-Kids today face an inordinate amount of stresses and pressure that can make it incredibly challenging for them to retain a positive outlook on life.
+Kids today face an inordinate amount of stress and pressure that can make it incredibly challenging for them to retain a positive outlook on life.

 Let’s examine two ways that journaling can raise a student’s self-esteem.

-1. Journaling Shows Kids Their Ideas are Valuable
+1. Journaling Shows Kids Their Ideas Are Valuable

 First and foremost, journaling is an effective way to help kids internalize the idea that their thoughts and words have inherent value.